kloggy/HA-Irrigation-Version2/prerequisites.md

       - temperature_high
 ```

-There are also two small changes needed.
+There are also two small code changes needed.

 Firstly,